LSU-UE5/UE5-Materials/solid-material/README.md

 ##### `Step 4.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 We are texture packing and if you select the **R,G,B** channels you will see the green grass texture.
-If you select just the **A** alpha channel you will get a height map.
-So in our naming of **T_WildGrass.BCH**, the BCH stands for Base Color & Height.
+If you select just the **R G B** channels, you will get the base color texture.
+If you select just the **A** alpha channel you will get a height mask.
+So in our naming of **T_WildGrass.BCH**, the BCH stands for *Base Color & Height*!

 ![packed maps](images/baseHeightSeperate.png)